 Carla Cioffi is a documentary and fine art photographer.
 She was born in Caracas, Venezuela to a Sicilian father and an American mother.
 From a very young age, Carla has lived and/or worked in a number of diverse places across the globe - travel is in her blood.
-From 2007 - 2014, she had the good fortune of working as a photographer at NASA Headquarters in Washington, DC covering the manned spaceflight program and policy issues in such diverse places as Russia and Kazakhstan.
+In 2007 she was hired as a Photographer/Photo Archivist at NASA Headquarters in Washington, DC where she covered the manned spaceflight program and space policy issues in such diverse places as Florida, Russia and Kazakhstan.
+She is the only American woman to photograph astronauts returning to earth from the open door of a Russian military MI-8 helicopter.
 Following NASA, she lived and worked in Qatar as a freelance photographer.

-Carla's reportage work has been distributed worldwide through news and photo agencies such as the AP, AFP, Reuters, National Geographic Online, Getty Images.
-Her documentary work on the #Resist movement has been recently featured on social media by Photograph Magazine and LensCulture.
-Her fine art work has been exhibited in a number of galleries in the United States.
+Carla's reportage work has been distributed worldwide through news and photo agencies such as the AP, Reuters, AFP, National Geographic Online, Getty Images.
+Her documentary work on the current U.S. Resist movement entitled Nevertheless, We Persist has been recently featured on social media by LensCulture, Photograph Magazine and The American Collective.
+Her fine art work has been exhibited in a number of galleries throughout the United States.

 Past clients have included RasGas Company Limited; Northwestern University in Qatar; Xi'an Jiatong-Liverpool University in China; Hamad Medical Corporation, Qatar; Qatar Financial Authority Centre; Rogue Rovers; Paris Saint-Germain Handball Team; International SOS/Aspire Lifestyles and La Fromagerie Wine Bar.

 2002 - National Graduate Seminar Fellow, 2006 - International Photography Awards